w3c/w3c-website-frontend/docs/caching.md

 It's recommended you take care when using the
 `global` cache tag since it's likely to purge the majority of pages in the cache.

-You can apply this tag from a query via:
+You can apply this tag from a query object via:

 ```php
 $query->cacheTagGlobal();